vbookshelf/Skin-Lesion-Analyzer/README.md

 Bugs & Lessons Learned:

 1. If the model is not loading into your website:<br>
-If you uploaded the model using FileZilla then the default transfer setting may need to be changed.
+If you uploaded the model using FileZilla then the default transfer setting may need to be changed.<br>
 Go to Settings->Transfers->File_Types and set the default transfer type to Binary.<br> Then upload the model to the server again.